4DGenome/conseq/README.md

 <br>

-## Scalability, parallelization and automatic configuration
+## Scalability, parallelization, automatic configuration and modularity

 The diagram below illustrated incorporate scalability, parallelization, automatic configuration and modularity to our core analysis pipelines.